Please click to view.

-- Seborrheic dermatitis is most often seen in newborns and infants up to 6 months of age.
+- Seborrheic dermatitis is most often seen in newborns and infants up to age 6 months.

-- Seborrheic dermatitis typically resolves by 6–12 months of age.
+- Seborrheic dermatitis typically resolves by age 6-12 months.

 - Severe seborrheic dermatitis may be associated with a disease that causes a lowered immune system (immunodeficiency).

 Signs & Symptoms

-In newborns and infants, seborrheic dermatitis tends to affect the scalp (often called cradle cap) and body folds.
+In newborns and infants, seborrheic dermatitis is seen on the scalp (most commonly known as cradle cap) and body folds.

 - The scalp is itchy and sheds white, oily skin flakes.
-When severe, the scalp can have dense, thick, adherent yellow scale and crust.
+When severe, the scalp can have thick, yellow scale and crust.

-- One or more of the following areas has patches of red, purplish, brown, gray, or whitish scaly skin: the scalp, hairline, forehead, eyebrows, eyelids, creases of the nose and ears, ear canals, breastbone, midback, groin, and armpit.
-In people with darker skin, some of the areas might look circular or lighter in color.
+- One or more of the following areas has patches of red, purplish, brown, gray, or whitish scaly skin: the scalp, hairline, forehead, eyebrows, eyelids, creases of the nose and ears, ear canals, breastbone, midback, groin, and underarms.

 The condition may be: